Knights of Columbus review 2020

 Also, Knights of Columbus breached a contract with a technology firm and was ordered in September 2019 to pay $500,000 to the company.

-Other than these lawsuits, most people report satisfaction with Knights of Columbus and its life insurance products.
+Other than these lawsuits, most people report satisfaction with Knights of Columbus and its life insurance products, as of October 2020.
 However, some members claim they received unwanted internal pressure to buy a life insurance policy.

 How do I sign up?